soloproyectos-docs/apache-cordova/README.md

 cordova run android
 ```

-The previous command is equivalent to
+The previous command is equivalent to the following two commands:
 ```bash
 # copies files and compiles the sources
 cordova prepare android